 To make the cacao balsamic vinegar simply fill an empty bottle or jar half full of cacao nibs and top up with an inexpensive, but not the cheapest, balsamic vinegar, shake and leave to infuse for at least a week.
 The longer you can leave it the richer the flavour gets, as soon as I get half way down a bottle I start another one.
 Use in place of ordinary balsamic vinegar in your usual salad dressing recipe.

-- 4 (about 240g) cooked chicken thighs or leftover roast chicken – skinned and boned
+- 4 cooked chicken thighs or leftover roast chicken – skinned and boned (about 240g)

-- 100g quinoa -cooked as per packet instructions and well drained (250g cooked weight)
+- 100 g quinoa -cooked as per packet instructions and well drained (250g cooked weight)

 - 1 large egg – beaten